 Who is At Risk of Developing Vicarious Trauma?

-Another key to answering the question of “What is vicarious trauma?” lies in who is at risk for developing this condition.
+Another key element to understanding vicarious trauma lies in who is at risk for developing this condition.
 This condition can happen to people whose professions expose them to people who have undergone trauma.
 These professions include police officers, paramedics, firefighters, physicians, nurses, therapists, and social workers.
 People who volunteer in these fields can also be susceptible.

 Because of their lines of work, these professionals are often repeatedly exposed to traumatic events such as accidents, injuries, illnesses, and physical and sexual assaults.
 While those very events can cause PTSD for those who suffer them, they can also extend to causing vicarious trauma for others.
 Additionally, people who have experienced their own trauma previously but have not yet dealt with it risk developing vicarious trauma.

 When someone develops vicarious trauma, certain indications will occur.
 Common signs and symptoms include: